How do I subscribe to Weekly Greens?

 I have food allergies.
 How can I use Weekly Greens to plan and make healthy meals?

 I cook with a full range of ingredients – wheat products, dairy, eggs, meats, nuts and a variety of oils.
-Menu lists may not be indicative of all ingredients contained in the recipes, so check the recipes pages if you are concerned about particular items.
 In some cases, you can omit an item or substitute without a problem.
 Keep in mind that this is less likely to be true for baked items, especially if omissions or substitutions involve key ingredients like flours or dairy components, so beware!
+Use the search function to look for things you really enjoy then omit and substitute where necessary.
+You can also ask me about any recipe!
+Reach out to me at info [at] weeklygreens [dot] com.

 Weekly Greens claims to be healthy, but the recipes use ingredients like butter, oils, cream and real sugar.
 How can these dishes be healthy with these ingredients?